 Cross stitching on linen (due to the delicate nature of the fabric) may seem overwhelming, but it doesn't have to be a scary experience.
 Properly placing your fabric onto the hoop to prepare it for stitching will help yield desired results.
 The key to successful stitching on linen fabric is identifying the direction of the weave and the placement of the very first stitch.
 And while this may seem simple, it does require a small cross stitch skill set to be successful.
 If you are a newbie, practice a few times before actually performing the stitch on your final piece of fabric.

 Time Required: Varies

-- To remember how to place your first stitch on linen, visualize the stitch "leaning against the post", that is leaning against a thread in the weave.
-This will help you so much and will allow to stay "within the lines" It is very easy to go through the wrong way with linen.
-If you do this, the fabric will pull and become distorted.
+- When placing your first stitch on linen, visualize the stitch "leaning against the post" (leaning against a thread in the weave).
+This will help you stay within the lines so that the fabric does not pull and become distorted.

 - Always adhere to the proper cleaning instructions for linen.
 Hand washing in cold water with a mild detergent, and then line drying, is best.
 Machine washing may cause the fabric to shrink or stretch out, ruining the design.

 - Stitch a sample piece before starting your project.
 This will allow you to practice the correct and incorrect way to frame and stitch.
 You can also practice other, more complicated, stitches on the linen sample too, before getting started.

 - Dye the linen for a more dramatic effect, just make sure to prewash it after dying so that the color doesn't bleed into your project upon the next launder.

 - You can convert any cross stitch pattern to fit linen.